-This post talks about TAP-Windows adapters, what they are, why VPNs require them and where you can download the TAP Drivers.
+This post talks about TAP-Windows Adapter v9, what they are, why VPNs require them, and where you can download the TAP Drivers.
 We will also show you how to install, update or uninstall the TAP driver.

 If you open the Windows 10 Settings, you will see a program called TAP-Windows installed.

 Windows 11/10/8/7/Vista users will see it in the Control Panel.

 If your open Devices Manager and expand Adapters, you will also see it there.